kubevirt/monitoring/runbooks/CDIDefaultStorageClassDegraded.md

 ## Mitigation

-Ensure that you have a default storage class, either Kubernetes or KubeVirt, and that the default storage class supports smart cloning and ReadWriteMany.
+Ensure that you have a default (Kubernetes or virtualization) storage class, and that the default storage class supports smart cloning and ReadWriteMany.

 <!--USstart-->